reimagined/resolve/docs/basics/write-side.md

 }
 ```

 # Aggregate Projection Function
-A projection function on write side is used to accumulate an arbitrary state based on commands received by the aggregate.
-A projection function receives a state and command data.
-Based on received data, a projection function returns an updated state.
-The accumulated state is passed to the corresponding [command handler](#command_handler).
+A aggregate projection function is used to calculate an aggregate state based on agreggate's events.
+A projection function receives a previous state and event to be applied.
+Based on input, a projection function should return a new state.
+The computed state is then passed to the corresponding [command handler](#command_handler).

+Init function returns initial state of the aggregate.

  A typical **Projection** object structure: